Onondaga County Public Library

 While cataloging unique items has always been important, she pointed out that even as expectations of library users to find everything on the Web have grown, staff has shrunk.
 How do they cope?
 By relying on the "collective collection" of WorldCat® and shifting many routine cataloging workflows to clerical staff.

-Deb also appreciates that with the WorldCat Cataloging Partners service, she gets OCLC-MARC records for materials ordered through participating vendors with holdings automatically set in WorldCat.
+Deb also appreciates that with the WorldCat Cataloging Partners service (now known as WorldCat cataloging partner collections in WorldShare Collection Manager), she gets OCLC-MARC records for materials ordered through participating vendors with holdings automatically set in WorldCat.
 "That gets many materials out on our shelves much more quickly and with little effort on our part."

 But it's working on the "neat stuff" that really excites her.
 "The documents related to the Onondaga Lake reclamation project," she explained, "are incredibly important.
 Not just for the sake of local government transparency, but because they will be important to other, similar projects all over the world."